Celebrating Halloween During Covid-19

-I’ve always adored Halloween, so as the current Covid-19 pandemic rages on, I’m getting a little nervous about how exactly we’re all going to make Halloween work.
-The traditional trick-or-treating seems a bit wrong this year – we’re supposed to all be staying home as much as possible, and encouraging anything else feels irresponsible.
-After all, we really want the kids to be able to go back to school and stay in school without it being disrupted multiple times by outbreaks.
+I’ve always adored Halloween, so as the current Covid-19 pandemic rages on for another Fall season, I’m getting a little nervous about how exactly we’re all going to make Halloween work.
+The traditional trick-or-treating seems a bit wrong this year – and encouraging kids under the age of 12 to be careful is the right thing to do.
+After all, we really want the kids to be able to stay in school without it being disrupted multiple times by outbreaks.
 Talk about SCARY.
 But… there’s got to be a way we can celebrate Halloween during Covid.

 Wearing masks is what Halloween was made for, right?
 So surely parents and families everywhere can put on our thinking caps and get a little creative.
-There’s even going to be a very rare Halloween Blue Hunter’s Moon in the sky on October 31st!
-So because Halloween MUST happen, and if we’re very careful and very innovative, we can collectively do Quarantine-o-ween responsibly.
+So because Halloween MUST happen, and if we’re very careful and very innovative, we can collectively do another Quarantine-o-ween responsibly.
 Here’s how.

 Here are 10 of our favorite ideas on how to celebrate our favorite spooky holiday!